Laboratory Safety Manual - Chapter 02: Laboratory Safety Plan

 Schedule E: Laser Equipment

 Provide information on the laser as requested on the form: location, laser type, manufacturer, beam characteristics, maximum output, frequency, aperture diameter, divergence, focal length, access controls, and emergency switch.
 List the names of the operators, and training requirements.
-You can revise the attached list of laser safety operating conditions to fit the specific conditions in the laboratory.
+You can revise the list of laser safety operating conditions in the UNC Laser Safety Manual to fit the specific conditions in the laboratory.

 Schedule F: Biological Hazards Registration